 Recommendation For Real Estate Investors

 For those of you who are real estate investors, I strongly encourage you to simplify life and invest in real estate crowdsourced investments instead.
 Platforms such as Fundrise as made it easy to invest in lower valuation, higher yielding properties all around the country.
-They carefully vet all their deals and let less than 5% of them on the platform.
+They carefully vet all their deals and let less than 5% of them make it into their eREITs.

-I’ve personally invested $810,000 in real estate crowdfunding to buy heartland real estate after I sold my San Francisco rental property in 2017.
-Prices on the coasts are egregiously high and are finally starting to come down due to buyer fatigue, valuations, and new supply.
+I’ve personally invested $810,000 in real estate crowdfunding to buy heartland real estate.
+I sold my San Francisco rental property in 2017 and wanted to earn income passively.
+So far so good.